Municue

 Budget and Management Services

-#33Authorization to settle a civil lawsuit filed by Michael Wilson against the city, for not to exceed $170,000.00 funded from the Liability Reserve Fund.
+#33Authorization to settle the lawsuit Michael Wilson v.
+City of Dallas (Cause No. DC-23-19034) for not to exceed $170,000, financed from the Liability Reserve Fund.

 #34Authorization to settle a subrogation lawsuit filed by State Farm County Mutual Insurance Company on behalf of Derek Simms against the city, for not to exceed $45,970.36 funded from the Liability Reserve Fund.